 Information for Queensland public housing tenants.

-We are committed to improving our service to you by resolving complaints and appeals quickly and effectively.
+We are committed to improving our service to you by resolving complaints quickly and effectively.

-If you have a complaint about housing services or a housing tenant, please contact your local Housing Service Centre in the first instance.
+If you have a complaint about our service, please contact your local Housing Service Centre in the first instance.
 If you are not satisfied with how your complaint was managed, you can ask the Housing Service Centre for an internal review.
 The internal review is completed by an officer independent of the original investigator and a formal written response is provided.

 If you are not satisfied with the outcome of the internal review, you can seek an external review by the Queensland Ombudsman.